Canceling the Scheduled Deletion of a Secret Version

 Learn how to cancel the scheduled deletion of a secret version stored in an OCI vault.

-- Under Secret Versions List, locate the secret version, and then select the for that secret version.
+- In the secret's Versions list, find the secret version, and then select the for that secret version.

 - Confirm that you want to cancel the secret version's deletion by selecting Cancel Deletion.
 Access to the secret version and any resources or services that used its contents can be restored after the secret version returns to active, current use.